codeordie-prog/Jack-Compiler/README.md

 A compiler that translates Jack programming language code into virtual machine code.

 Overview
-This Jack Compiler transforms high-level Jack language programs into virtual machine code that can be executed on the Hack platform.
+This Jack Compiler transforms high-level Jack language programs into virtual machine code that can be executed on a given machine platform.
 The compiler follows a standard compilation process, including lexical analysis, syntax parsing, and code generation.

 Jack Language Grammar
 The Jack language is a simple, Java-like programming language with the following grammar: